patooworld/PWCloud/Angular-UI-Guidelines.md

   }
 }
 ```
-- Call `BootstrapService.bootstrap` and pass in any parameters you want your root Component to receive. (e.g. `myParams` in the Component example above will receive `{ myNumber: 1234, myBool: true }`.
+- Call `BootstrapService.bootstrap` and pass in any parameters you want your root Component to receive.
+For example `myParams` in the Component example above will receive `{ myNumber: 1234, myBool: true }`.
 The module will be bootstrapped and appended to the HTML element you pass.
 ```
 import { IBootstrapService } from 'sql/parts/bootstrap/bootstrapService';
 import { MyModule, MY_SELECTOR } from 'sql/example/myModule';